Published: 1 June 2019

 Dr Lee Kofman is a Russian-born, Israeli-Australian novelist, short story writer, essayist, memoirist and sometimes-poet based in Melbourne.
 Lee holds a PhD in social sciences and MA in creative writing.
-She is the author of three fiction books and the memoir The Dangerous Bride (Melbourne University Press 2014) which has been included in Best Books 2014 (The Age and Australian Book Review) and 2015 (The Age).
+She is the author of three fiction books and two memoirs, The Dangerous Bride (Melbourne University Press 2014), and Imperfect (Affirm Press 2019).
 Lee co-edited Rebellious Daughters (Ventura Press, 2016), an anthology of memoir by prominent female Australian authors.
 Her short works have been published in Australia, Scotland, UK, Israel, USA and Canada.
 Her writing has won many awards, including the Australian Council grant and Varuna’s flagship fellowship, and her blog on writing was a finalist for Best Australian Blogs 2014.

 True stories of leaving, loss and new beginnings

 By Lee Kofman

 In this compelling anthology of personal essays, curated by award-winning author Lee Kofman, some of Australia’s most beloved writers reveal, for the first time, powerful, occasionally funny and often heartbreaking stories of significant endings and their aftermath.

 Graeme Simsion, author of The Rosie Project, shares how he discarded his past – perhaps autistic – self, while comedian Sami Shah writes about his public split from Islam, the religion of his birth.
 Ramona Koval delves into the bittersweet end to her career at the ABC and Fiona Wright explores how her anorexia has affected her romantic relationships.
 Whereas Kate Holden suggests that for some, splitting – whether from memorabilia, books or lovers – is unimaginable.